 Pay by quartile

-The table below shows hourly pay by quartile (dividing the workforce equally into 4 sections) for Acas.
-It shows that there is a higher proportion of women in all quartiles compared to men, except the upper pay quartile.
+The table below shows hourly pay, by quartile for Acas.
+It shows that there is a higher proportion of women in all quartiles except the upper pay quartile, compared to men.

 |Lower middle quartile||

 Steps we are taking to address our gender pay gap

 Acas senior leadership team are committed to fair pay irrespective of gender.